xavierpok/tp/docs/UserGuide.md

 </div>

 * Does not allow contacts with duplicate full names to be added. (case-sensitive)
-  * E.g. Persons with name "A" and "a" can co-exist in the address book, but not "A" and "A"
+  * E.g. Persons with name "A" and "a" can co-exist in the address book, but not "A" and "A".
-* Sets the last modified time of the given person to the current time when executed
+* Sets the last modified time of the given person to the current time when executed.

 Examples:
 * `add n/John Wick p/12345678 e/johnwick@gmail.com c/Google j/Software Engineer t/NUS t/metInHackathon`